Visualization and Monitoring¶

 Add a new Subject

 Name: the name of your rig (same as the hostname of your rig).
-Note: Nightscout will shorten the name to 10 characters in your accesstoken, e.g.
+You will need to add a new Subject for each rig you run.
+Note: Nightscout will shorten the name to 10 characters in your accesstoken, e.g.,

 Press Save button.

-You need your rig to use the token based authentication token.
+You need your rig to use the token based authentication.
 This can be done in three different ways:

 myrigname-27c914cabc506fa3) Example of the interactive setup: